Geographic Distribution and Habitat

 Fruits, flowers, nectar, fungi, spiders, and the occasional small lizard, tree frog, or birds’ eggs complete the common marmoset’s diet.

 Behavior and Lifestyle

-Common marmosets are diurnal-arboreal monkeys.
+Common marmosets are diurnal (active during daylight hours) and arboreal (tree-dwelling) monkeys.
 Their claw-like feet allow them to hang onto branches, while vertically suspended, and leap between or run across branches on all fours (quadrupedally) with the agility of a squirrel.
 In the understory and middle layers of the forest, they silently stalk and pounce on their insect prey.
 They stay within their home range, which is based on density of gum trees (a preferred dietary exudate) and encompasses only a small area, from .003 to .04 mi (.005 to .065 km).
 In addition to gouging their own tree holes to get at the gum, common marmosets opportunistically visit the holes created by other animals; they often revisit the same holes.

 Common marmosets live in social groups of 3 to 15 individuals, with an average of 9.
 These groups often include three family generations: one or two breeding females with one or more breeding males, related adults such as parents or siblings, and a breeding pair’s offspring.
 Females within a group are usually closely related (mothers/daughters and sisters); however, adult males are more often émigrés from an outside common marmoset group.
 Whereas many primates leave their birth group upon reaching adolescence, common marmosets remain with their family until they reach adulthood.
 At this time, males emigrate from the group to seek breeding females.
 Common marmoset males do not breed with females to whom they are closely related.